 Most materials included in Kansas Memory are primary sources from the collections of the State Archives at the Kansas Historical Society.
 These collections include photographs, manuscripts (such as letters, diaries, journals, etc.), books and pamphlets, maps and drawings, and state government records (such as governors' papers, legislative documents, and election returns).
 In addition, the Museum and Cultural Resources divisions have contributed images of historic artifacts and structures.
 Click here to browse through all topics on Kansas Memory.

 Some materials have also been featured in other digital projects.
 For example, many materials included in Territorial Kansas Online, a virtual repository for territorial Kansas history, are also available in Kansas Memory.

 The State Archives and Library at the Kansas Historical Society holds more than 400,000 library books and other publications, copies of most newspapers published in Kansas, 10,000 cubic feet of manuscript materials, 30,000 maps and drawings, half a million photographs, and more than 30,000 cubic feet of state government records.

 The materials currently on Kansas Memory represent a small fraction of those collections.
-While we will continue to make more materials available on Kansas Memory on a regular basis, many materials in our collections will remain accessible only through microfilm loan or through the Society’s research center in Topeka, Kansas.
-For more information on accessing the Historical Society’s diverse collections see Our Collections.
+While we will continue to make more materials available on Kansas Memory on a regular basis, many materials in our collections will remain accessible only through microfilm loan or through the Society's research center in Topeka, Kansas.
+Learn more about accessing the Historical Society's diverse collections see Our Collections.